Department of English Literature

 Maria has a long-standing interest in German Jewish culture, literature and memory.
 She has worked on questions of (anti-)assimilation, community and togetherness in the German Jewish context.
 Maria is exploring practices of world- and future-making in the space of contemporary literatures and the Arts more broadly.

-Sociology, Department for Social Policy, Sociology and Criminology
+Sociologist, Department for Social Policy, Sociology and Criminology

 Ingrid is a sociologist with an interest in religious, national and ethnic identities and attitudes to immigration and ethnic minorities.
 She mostly analyses quantitative survey data but is interested in other methods including experiments and qualitative interviews.
 Ingrid has previously researched the relationship between economic insecurity and religiosity, and the relationship between religiosity and attitudes to immigration in Europe.
 She is currently working on a H2020 project (Dialogie about Radicalisation and Equality), where she is examining the relationship between inequality and anti-Muslim attitudes among young people in large-scale cross-national datasets.